- Overview & Diagnosis

 In addition, cromolyn solution, an anti-inflammatory medication, is available for use with a nebulizer to help prevent asthma attacks in children.

 Leukotriene modifiers are a form of anti-inflammatory medication that helps prevent asthma symptoms for up to 24 hours.
 Leukotrienes are chemicals produced by the cells in the lung lining and are part of the chain reaction that causes inflammation and constriction of the airways.
-Leukotriene modifiers fight this allergic response by blocking the lung's response to leukotrienes and thereby decreasing inflammation.
+Leukotriene modifiers fight this allergic response by blocking the receptors to leukotrienes and thereby decreasing inflammation.
 These medications are taken orally in pill form, rather than inhaled.
 Montelukast (Singulair) and zafirlukast (Accolate) are two examples of leukotriene modifiers.
 Rarely, leukotriene modifiers have been linked to depression, hallucinations, suicidal thoughts, aggression and agitation.
 If you experience one of these psychological side effects while taking a leukotriene modifier for your asthma, call your health care professional right away.

 If your asthma is the result of or worsened by allergies, you may benefit from one of the following allergy-related treatments.